vedranaa/BugNist/README.md

 The code from the script `render_in_notebook` is written to be used interactively, for example in Jupyter notebook.

+To start jupyter run `vglrun jupyter notebook`.

-The script `save_screenshots.py` needs to know the source folder where to find tiff files and destination folder to store screensots.
+The python script `save_screenshots.py` has hard-coded variables for the source folder where to find tiff files and for destination folder to store screensots.
+So it needst to modified.